AzuraCast/azuracast-docs/developers/getting-started.md

 If your IDE does not support EditorConfig, the most important standard to remember that we follow is the PHP Framework Interoperability Group's [PSR-12 Extended Coding Style](https://www.php-fig.org/psr/psr-12/) standard.

 Accessibility, security, and modern best practices are very important in AzuraCast's development.
-Any newly contributed code can, and should, take advantage of the full suite of new features made available in `PHP 7.4` and newer.
+Any newly contributed code can, and should, take advantage of the full suite of new features made available in PHP 8.0 and newer.

 Contributions are also welcome in the supporting technologies used to make AzuraCast possible, such as: